 René Cleitman received some type of producing credit in nearly 30 features, but in terms of international recognition the 1990 version of Cyrano de Bergerac undoubtedly remains his most notable effort.
 The lavish period piece based on Edmond Rostand’s 1897 play stars Best Actor Oscar nominee Gérard Depardieu in the title role, in addition to Anne Brochet and Vincent Perez.

-Rappeneau was the credited producer and Cleitman the executive producer on the old-fashionably romantic period adventure The Horseman on the Roof / Le Hussard sur le toit (1995), a multiple Prix César nominee based on Jean Giono’s 1951 novel.
+Rappeneau was also the credited producer and Cleitman the executive producer on the old-fashionably romantic period adventure The Horseman on the Roof / Le Hussard sur le toit (1995), a multiple Prix César nominee based on Jean Giono’s 1951 novel.

 Olivier Martinez stars as the dashing title character, an intrepid Italian nobleman trying to raise funds in France for Italy’s fight against Austria – the sort of role that would have gone to Errol Flynn or Tyrone Power in the Hollywood of the studio era.
 As a latter-day Olivia de Havilland or Maureen O’Hara, Juliette Binoche plays a chic countess who becomes enamored of the nobleman-turned-fugitive.